 The death of 12-year-old Molly Steinsapir rocked the (admittedly somewhat insular) electric bike world.
 In , Steinsapir was riding on the back of a Rad Power Bike piloted by her friend, 11-year-old Eme Green.
 As the pair came down an incline, Green could not stop.
 The girls crashed at high speed.
 Steinsapir, who was wearing her helmet, hit her head hard, lost consciousness, and never woke up.

 As a parent, those words are hard to write.
-Steinsapirs parents sued Rad Power Bikes, claiming that the bike manufacturer was to blame.
+Steinsapir&#;s parents sued Rad Power Bikes, claiming that the bike manufacturer was to blame.
 The electric bike industry has boomed incredibly fast, and reasonable safety regulations have not kept pace.
 For example, it took dozens of dangerous ebike fires for New York City to push for standard UL certification.

-However, as with any new technology, its important that parents understand what the new technology is and make their own decisions about what their children are allowed to do.
-I want to emphasize here that I do not blame Steinsapirs parents.
-I cant imagine the pain of losing your child.
-Also, you can't know what you dont know until its shoved in your face.
+However, as with any new technology, it&#;s important that parents understand what the new technology is and make their own decisions about what their children are allowed to do.
+I want to emphasize here that I do not blame Steinsapir&#;s parents.
+I can&#;t imagine the pain of losing your child.
+Also, you can't know what you don&#;t know until it&#;s shoved in your face.
 Plenty of parents, including me, have made worse mistakes than letting their child ride an electric bike and have not had to face such terrible consequences.

 In their complaint, the Steinsapirs explicitly said they did not know that children riding an electric bike was dangerous.
 So I'm telling you now, as someone who has ridden dozens of electric bikes over the years, including the RadRunner, which is the bike that Green and Steinsapir were riding when they died: Do not put young children on an electric bike.

 From the moment my first child was born, I began planning for the day that she would ask me to take her for a motorcycle ride.
-As a person whos devoted over half of my life and the bulk of my career to motorcycling, I couldnt imagine not sharing this activity with my children.
+As a person who&#;s devoted over half of my life and the bulk of my career to motorcycling, I couldn&#;t imagine not sharing this activity with my children.
 However, my wife and I often have differing opinions (Since dealing with conflict promotes personal growth, perhaps this is why I married her.), so I figured it would be a good idea to discuss my hopes with her long before our girl popped the question.

-Not surprisingly, my wifes definition of acceptable risk is more restrictive than mine.
+Not surprisingly, my wife&#;s definition of acceptable risk is more restrictive than mine.
 Through our discussions over the next few years, we developed a plan: Our daughter was welcome to sit on the bike in our presence any time, but she must ask first.
 However, she had to wait until she was tall enough to touch the pegs in order for us to even consider taking her for a ride.
 As she grew taller with the big day growing closer, we also added the requirement that she be able to ride her bicycle without training wheels.
-The reach to the pegs shouldnt require explanation.
+The reach to the pegs shouldn&#;t require explanation.
 The bicycle requirement came about as a result of our conversations.
 We decided that she would benefit from having a basic understanding about the dynamics of riding on two wheels.
-Additionally, through the natural results of the learning to ride a bicycle, she would have already earned the skinned knees associated with upsetting a bicycles balance.
+Additionally, through the natural results of the learning to ride a bicycle, she would have already earned the skinned knees associated with upsetting a bicycle&#;s balance.

 Bring Your A Game

-Taking your child for his/her first motorcycle ride shouldnt be something that just happens, but Im afraid for all too many parents it is.
+Taking your child for his/her first motorcycle ride shouldn&#;t be something that just happens, but I&#;m afraid for all too many parents it is.
 My belief, as a former motorcycle safety instructor, is that preparing to take your child for a ride begins with a close look at yourself as a rider.
 As adults, we have the capacity to make a reasonable judgement as to the risks we take with our lives and physical well-being.
-Children are not capable of such abstract thought much less the impulse control required for many activities.
+Children are not capable of such abstract thought &#; much less the impulse control required for many activities.
 So, taking a hard look in the mirror and assessing your riding skills, without bravado, is vital.

 Consider these questions as a starting point: Can you pull away from a stop smoothly?
 Are your shifts smooth or do you bang helmets with your passengers?
-Can you brake and downshift for a corner without upsetting the bikes chassis?
+Can you brake and downshift for a corner without upsetting the bike&#;s chassis?
 Do you use both brakes to come to a smooth stop onto your left foot, every time?
 When was the last time you practiced a full-boogie panic stop?
 How did it go?
 What is your greatest weakness as a rider?

-If any of these questions makes you think that you could use a little brushing up of your basic riding skills, take heart: By honestly assessing your capabilities, youve already started to improve them.
+If any of these questions makes you think that you could use a little brushing up of your basic riding skills, take heart: By honestly assessing your capabilities, you&#;ve already started to improve them.
 Perhaps you should set some time aside to knock the rust off your techniques.
 Or sign up for a MSF course.

-The fact that we should be performing at our very best when carrying our most precious cargo on a motorcycle cant be overstated.
+The fact that we should be performing at our very best when carrying our most precious cargo on a motorcycle can&#;t be overstated.

 Link to habibi